ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection2.Close()
 ~~~

-Preconnections are reusable.
+Preconnections are reusable after being used to initiate a Connection.
 Hence, for example, after the Connections were closed,
 the following would be correct:
 ~~~
 //.. carry out adjustments to the Preconnection, if desire